 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

 What is Elderberry Syrup?

-However, a sugar free elderberry syrup is simply not heard of.
+However, sugar-free elderberry syrup is simply not heard of.
 Most elderberry syrups contain either honey or cane sugar.
-Because of the potency of Elderberry syrup, most people do not care if the final product is a sugar free elderberry syrup.
+Because of the potency of Elderberry syrup, most people do not care if the final product is sugar-free elderberry syrup.
 Yet some that are on a Trim Healthy Mama or Keto journey, may be turned off by the sugar content of elderberry syrup.